MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-data-gateways.md

 At this point, you know which types of gateway you need and how many.
 Next, you need to plan for the gateway installation.
 Typically, gateways are installed on VMs that you dedicate to this purpose (often called _gateway machines_).
 Each machine in the gateway cluster should always be on to ensure continuous support of user activity and data refresh operations.

 > [!NOTE]
 > Because a VNet gateway is a managed service, you don't download and install it.
 Instead, you provision and set up a VNet gateway in your [Azure portal](https://portal.azure.com/), and then [bind it to a Fabric or Power BI Premium capacity](https://powerbi.microsoft.com/blog/vnet-data-gateway-for-fabric-and-power-bi-is-now-generally-available/).
-For more information, see [Create Virtual Network data gateways](/data-integration/vnet/create-data-gateways).
+For more information, see [Create virtual network data gateways](/data-integration/vnet/create-data-gateways).

 ### Identify gateway owners and installers